macheteHot/unocss-preset-scalpel/README.md

 ### media query

-> use media query before any className and pesudo
+> use media query before any className and pseudo
 >
 > > the default media query has <code>sm</code> <code>md</code> <code>lg</code> <code>xl</code>
 > > like this